AmaralPao/test-frontend/README.md

 ## Run with docker and docker compose

-docker and docker compose needs to be installed
+Docker and docker compose needs to be installed

 ```
 make up